 Anesthesiologists are physicians.
 They have completed an undergraduate degree, four years of medical school, and four years of residency.
 Anesthesiologists then navigate through board certification, a rigorous process of written and oral examinations.
 This extensive training and education equip anesthesiologists to be leaders in the delivery of anesthesia for procedures and surgeries.
-Add an answer to this item.

 A CRNA is an advance practice registered nurse with extensive experience and education.
 CRNAs have completed an undergraduate degree, a masters or a doctoral degree, and they have several years of critical care experience.
-Add an answer to this item.

 You will have either an anesthesiologist or an anesthesia care team with you in the operating room.
 The anesthesia care team consists of a CRNA that is directed by an anesthesiologist; this kind of team model is extensively used across the country.
 You will always have an anesthesia provider with you in the operating room.
-Add an answer to this item.

 We will minimize the likelihood that you have postoperative nausea and vomiting by assessing your risk factors and administering several different medications.
 Some risk factors cannot be changed (age and gender), but others like the dose and types of opioids or anesthetic agents can be modified.